 The elucidation of the limbs of yoga requires much understanding.
 Considering the vastness of the subject, I just reproduce the message conveyed by this scripture.
-But it involves much explanation, comparison and deeper study.
+But it involves much explanation, comparison, and deeper study.

-Niyama, as stated by this Upanishad, means the enjoyment of supreme bliss by constant application of consciousness over the spiritual things as applied by the sages and reject of those things which are not as such.
+Niyama, as stated by this Upanishad, means the enjoyment of supreme bliss by constant application of consciousness over the spiritual things as applied by the sages and rejection of those things which are not as such.

 Tyaha is the practice of renouncing the phenomenal world by inference of Atman which is ever existing.
 This is the practice of the sages and which gives immediate liberation.
 Attachments to worldly affairs give disturbance to the mind.
-The disturbed mind could not focus and hence yogi will fail in his venture.
+The disturbed mind could not focus and hence yogi would fail in his venture.

 Desa is a secluded place where there is no one in the beginning and no one in the end and one is through.
 Yogi should select a place free from disturbances.

 Kala literally means time which can be measured with a blinking of the eye or Matra.
 The duration of such time (a blink) will differ from Brahman and other beings downwards.